 From September until March, we have chances of seeing the northern lights.
 Since we will be staying in a countryside hotel far away from the city lights, we up our chances of spotting the light.
 In the evenings, we will go out to hunt for the aurora borealis and hope that the conditions are in our favor.

 Day Two - Land of Ice

-After the Crystal Ice Cave, we start heading back to Reykjavík.
+After the natural Ice Cave visit, we start heading back to Reykjavík.
 We will stop at Skaftafell Nature Reserve.
 Driving back the same route gives us a possibility to make extra stops at some of the places visited on day one or explore different ones.
-We will make sure to look for the Northern Lights as the evening closes in.
+We will make sure to look for the *Northern Lights as the evening closes in.
 We return back to Reykjavik between 21:00 and 23:00.

 click to enlarge

 Disclaimer: This tour is operated by Arctic Adventures and Glacier Guides.
 All our tours are undertaken on the responsibility of its participants.
 We do not assume any responsibility for accidents that are caused by its customers or can be traced to their own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realize that all outdoor activities carry an inherent risk.